nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

        the`ParserUtil`class.
 It then instantiates a new `Person` with the given attributes returned by `ParserUtil`.
        (`ParserUtil` checks for the validity of the inputs according to the respective attribute constraints.
        Next, an `AddCommand` is created with the new `Person` passed into it.
 3. When `AddCommand::execute` is called, the `Model` component will check if the `Person` to be added already exists in Amigos.
 This check is done using `Model::hasPerson` which ultimately uses `Person::isSamePerson` to check if two `Person` are equal by name only.
 4. If no duplicate person exists, then `Model::addPerson` will be called and the newly created `Person` will be set into the `model` and added into the `UniquePersonList`.

-A sequence diagram showing the interactions between `AddCommand`, `AddCommandParser`, `ParserUtil` and `model`.
+A sequence diagram showing the interactions between `AddCommand`, `AddCommandParser`, `ParserUtil` and `model`, after the user has entered a valid `FriendName`, `Phone`, and `Email`.
 ![AddFriendSequenceDiagram](images/AddFriendSequenceDiagram.png)

 ##### Design Considerations